json-schema-org/referencing/draft-handrews-jri.md

 # Introduction

-JSON Reference and Identification offers a modular set of features to enable interoperable support of identification and referencig across a wide range of formats.
+JSON Reference and Identification (JRI) offers a modular set of features to enable interoperable support of identification and referencig across a wide range of formats.
 These features are necessary to create data formats across a set of linked documents, but are often incidental to the primary functionality of a data format specification.
 Offloading these features to common libraries and tools based on a standardized approach allows data format implementations to focus on the format's purpose with minimal need to understand complex and potentially multi-document structures.

-Standalone JRI use cases include a variety of document transformations, transparent in-memory representations of linked documents, and locating, caching, and serving resources identified within or reference from a set of documents.
+Standalone JRI use cases include a variety of document transformations, transparent in-memory representations of linked documents, and locating, caching, and serving resources identified within or referenced from a set of documents.

 While {{?RFC8288}} web linking solves this problem in a more general way, a simplified, concise, and self-contained linking and identification system is better-suited to many specifications.
 This allows those specifications to avoid complexity, and to avoid constraining their syntax to match any one of the many competing web linking-enabled JSON formats.